-In CY 2021, concentrations of TDS were mostly at or below 1,000 mg/L, the California recommended secondary standard, and are largely unchanged from previous years.
-TDS concentrations for the deep aquifer in CY 2021 varied considerably, from 170 to 980 mg/L. In the shallow aquifer, TDS concentrations in CY 2021 ranged between 130 and 1,100 mg/L.
+In CY 2022, concentrations of TDS were mostly at or below 1,000 mg/L, the California recommended secondary standard, for municipal supply wells.
+TDS concentrations for the deep aquifer in CY 2022 varied considerably, from 170 to 1,100 mg/L. In the shallow aquifer, TDS concentrations in CY 2022 ranged between 130 and 1,100 mg/L. One supply well for agricultural and industrial purposes had a TDS concentration just above 2,500 mg/L but the majority of samples from groundwater wells in the NMMA had TDS concentrations below 750 mg/L during CY 2022.